space-concordia-robotics/robotics-orin/src/ros2_aruco/README.md

 * `camera_destination_index` - If present, will attempt to use v4l2loopback
                                 to allow another process to access the camera.
                                 Needs ffmpeg and v4l2loopback-dev installed.
+* `calibration_resolution` - At which resolution the camera was calibrated.
+                             Used to scale the pixel values if doesn't match current capture resolution.
+* `capture_resolution` - Desired resolution to open the camera stream at.
+* `camera_matrix` - Array corresponding to the 3x3 camera's intrinsic matrix K
+* `distortion_coefficients` - Array of distortion coefficients

 ## Running Marker Detection